 The autonomous vessel features a 7.62mm fully automatic weapon and sensors for such missions as target interception and neutralization, as well as intelligence, surveillance and reconnaissance, according to Alan Bedsworth, an aerospace engineer with the company.

-Unlike an earlier version of the craft shown in photograph above, the Dragon Spy now sports a gray camouflaged paint job, as shown in the image below.
+Unlike an earlier version of the craft, the Dragon Spy now sports a gray camouflaged paint job.

 Equipped with waypoint navigation, the craft can be linked with the company's Arrow unmanned aerial vehicle to increase its mission range to up to 100 nautical miles, Bedsworth said during an interview on Tuesday with Military.com.
 The version on display was a fully electric research and development prototype that could cruise at six knots for three hours, with a max speed of up to 10 knots, he said.